dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 transparent, accessible, and scalable to a growing group of application developers and end users

-# Submitting a Proposal
+# How To Submit a Proposal
 [submit]: #submit

 As a first step, before drafting a DEP or implementing experimental new protocol features, it's helpful to informally pitch your idea to see if others in the community are already thinking something similar, or have discussed the same idea in the past.
-This discussion could happen over chat, github issues, blog posts, or other channels.
+This discussion could happen over chat, Github issues, blog posts, or other channels.
 If you can recruit collaborators and work out some of the details, all the better.
 This period could be called **pre-DEP**.